-Toona sinensis is also known as Chinese toon and Chinese mahogany.
-It is a fast growing deciduous tree, growing up to 25 m tall with a trunk up to 70 cm diameter.
-It is a source of valuable hardwood similar to mahagony.
+Toona Sinensis is also known as Chinese toon and Chinese mahogany.
+It is a fast-growing deciduous tree, growing up to 25 m tall with a trunk up to 70 cm diameter.
+It is a source of valuable hardwood, similar to mahogany.

 Toona Sinensis Sprouts

-At the seedling stage the fresh young leaves and shoots are edible, highly nutritious, and a popular aromatic vegetable in China.
-Chinese toon shoots and leaves are excellent in stir fries, especially with egg, and for pickling and seasoning.
-The flavour resembles onions, with rich aromatic overtones.
-In China there is a large industry growing this ‘tree vegetable’ in greenhouses and tunnels year round.
-Also suitable for sprouts and microherb production.
-In Chinese medicine the fruit, bark, and leaves are used for diarrhea, dysentery, flatulence, and various other uses.
+At the seedling stage, the fresh young leaves and shoots are edible, highly nutritious.
+It’s a popular aromatic vegetable in China.
+Chinese toon shoots and leaves are excellent in stir-fries, especially with egg, and for pickling and seasoning.
+The flavour resembles onions with rich aromatic overtones.
+In China, there is a large industry growing this ‘tree vegetable’ in greenhouses and tunnels year-round.
+Also suitable for sprouts and micro herb production.
+In Chinese medicine, the fruit, bark, and leaves are used for diarrhea, dysentery, flatulence, and various other uses.

 Below you can find the instructions on how to sprout the seeds.

 Chinese toon is hardy in zones 6-9.
 Seeds are best sown in the spring or fall.
 Sow the seeds once the last frost has passed.
 It prefers full sun but will tolerate some shade.
 Chinese toon prefers rich, moist, well-draining soil with a pH of 5.5-8.0.

 The optimal germination temperature for Toona Sinensis is 25 C°.
 Soaking the seeds for 24 hours in room temperature water will significantly help with germination.
 The seeds can be started in pots or with moist paper towels.

 Starting with Pots: Fill pots with sterilized potting soil.
 Sow the seeds no more than 1/4 inch deep.
 Keep the soil continuously moist, and never let it dry out.